 Bimbo didn’t want me not to take up that job initially.
-She said something about her heart not being comfortable with it but what was a man like me to do when I had been living on my wife’s meager income for the past four months.
+She said something about her heart not being comfortable with it but what was a man like me to do when I have been living on my wife’s meager income for the past four months.

 So I took up the job and the morning of my resumption, dressed in a crispy blue shirt and a new pair of trouser Bimbo got for me, I worked into Jabs Consult feeling like a man for the first time in a long time.
 I was again going to be the provider of my home.
 Well, wasn’t that my responsibility in the first place?